 They make the best use of their experience with motorsports to create the perfect mountain biking gear of the highest quality.

-They have designing studios in Italy and California where the team comes up with amazing designs which work on specific fabrics.
+They have design studios in Italy and California where the team comes up with amazing designs which work on specific fabrics.

 Pearl Izumi is a Japanese cycling sports apparel brand that was established in 1950.
 Initially, the company was started in Tokyo and then later expanded to the US.